Brothers Poem: Provenance

 In 2015, Dirk Obbink presented a second account of the provenance in a paper delivered to the Society for Classical Studies.
 He claimed that the papyrus derived from the collection of David Moore Robinson, who had purchased it in 1954 from an Egyptian dealer, Sultan Maguid Sameda, and on his death left it to the University of Mississippi Library.
 Part of the Robinson collection was offered for sale through Christie's in 2011; Obbink reported that P. Sapph.
 Obbink was included in this sale, and was bought by a collector in London.
 It was this anonymous owner who gave Obbink, the head of Oxford University's Oxyrhynchus Papyri project, access to the papyrus and permission to publish it.
-However, Dorothy King observed that Christie's description of the papyri in their 2011 sale did not match up with what is known of P. Sapph.
-Obbink, and argued that it was not in fact part of the 2011 sale.
-Sampson notes that the presence of the papyrus in the 2011 sale is unverifiable, and in an article with Anna Uhlig for Eidolon, observes that no documentation supporting this account has been produced, and that the evidence for it is "principally Obbink's word".
-Following the publication of Sampson's 2020 article, in which he concluded that "I doubt [Obbink's 2015 account of the provenance] is true even in part", Anton Bierl and André Lardinois published a retraction to Obbink's chapter in The Newest Sappho which repeated this account, citing the "tainted" provenance, and Obbink's failure to provide a "substantive response" to Sampson's allegations.
+However the presence of the papyrus in the 2011 sale is unverifiable.
+In an article for Eidolon, C. Michael Sampson and Anna Uhlig observe that no documentation supporting this account has been produced, and that the evidence for it is "principally Obbink's word".
+Following the publication of a 2020 article by Sampson, in which he concluded that "I doubt [Obbink's 2015 account of the provenance] is true even in part", Anton Bierl and André Lardinois published a retraction to Obbink's chapter in The Newest Sappho which repeated this account, citing the "tainted" provenance, and Obbink's failure to provide a "substantive response" to Sampson's allegations.
+Photographs of the Green Collection fragments, apparently taken by the dealer from which the Green Collection acquired them, can be dated by their metadata to December 2011; as the Robinson papyri were not collected from Christie's by their buyer until January 2012 the Green Collection fragments cannot have been sold as part of this lot.
+This discrepancy by extension casts doubt on the association of P. Sapph.
+Obbink with this sale.